 The needs and desirability analysis component of the Guideline on Need and Desirability published by DFFE in 2014 and updated in 2017 includes, but is not limited to, describing the linkages and dependencies between human well-being, livelihoods and ecosystem services applicable to the area in question, and how the proposed development's ecological impacts will result in socio-economic impacts (e.g. on livelihoods, loss of heritage site, opportunity costs, etc.).
-Table 13 present the needs and desirability analysis undertaken for the project by answering the questions as presented in Section 4 of the DFFE Need and Desirability Guideline.
-This analysis will be revisited and revised during the EIA phase once further detail is available (i.e. from specialist assessments, and development plans).
+Table 15 present the needs and desirability analysis undertaken for the project by answering the questions as presented in Section 4 of the DFFE Need and Desirability Guideline.
+This analysis has been revisited and revised in this EIA report based on specialist assessments and, development plans.

-Table 13: Need and Desirability Analysis
+Table 15: Need and Desirability Analysis